7cart/7cart/README.md

 - bloated, hard to figure out code,
 - complicated database schema,

-while being faster than the existinting platforms.
+while being faster than the existing platforms.

 #### How is this achieved?
 The project DB schema doesn't implement [EAV][1],